 - Bedroom Starting in a corner, clear off one surface at a time.
-Donate what you don’t want to organizations such as WIN or sell via VarageSale or FaceBook.
+Donate what you don’t want to organizations such as WIN or My Sister’s Closet or sell via VarageSale or FaceBook.

 - Home office Clear everything off your desk except your computer.
 Choose three items you must have within arm’s reach.
 Sort the rest into three piles: review, donate, toss.
 Take old computers to a second-hand shop or recycle your unwanted electronics.